 Did you install any new appliances that may be consuming more energy than before?
-You may also have an appliance that is consuming more energy because it is not working correctly.
-Also check to see when you last had your AC unit serviced.
+You may also have an appliance that consumes more energy because it is not working correctly.
+Also, check to see when you last had your AC unit serviced.

 Did your utility rate change based on seasonality or time of use (TOU)?
-Utility prices are often highest in the summer and at the times of day when total demand is highest.
-If you’re using more electricity when demand is higher, you could be paying a higher rate.
-How your utility is billing you and try to avoid consumption during peak times.
+Utility prices are often highest in the summer and at the times of day when total electricity demand is the highest (like in the evenings).
+Be sure to understand how your utility is billing you and try to avoid consumption during peak times.

 External Factors That May Cause a Decrease in Solar Energy Production